merwaaan/cheapo.js/BUGS.md

 # General

-* ROMs are corrupted when retrieved via XmlHttpRequest on Chrome (works locally or with Firefox)
+* ROMs are sometimes corrupted when retrieved via XmlHttpRequest on Chrome (works locally or with Firefox)
-* Not a bug, but fullscreen would be nice

 # Game-specific